glycerine/gemacs/README.md

 The fast compilation, superior typechecking, and sparse design of Go mean that extensibility is actually improved compared to the awkward two language approach.
-Two languages were needed in the time of slow compilation, but that time has passed.
+Two languages were needed in the time of C with its slow compilation, but that time has passed.
 Keeping with the Go philosophy of minimalism and simplicity, there are no plans to add an embedded scripting language to `gemacs`.
 Being MIT licensed, you are welcome to fork and derive from it in whatever you like, of course.